SWE-Tech-Team-2025/Software-Voxci/README.md

 ### Prerequisites

 Both npm and poetry are required to run this application.
 Poetry is the Python package manager in use for this program, while npm installs all the frontend packages.
 For the ESP32, installing the Arduino IDE is needed to flash the code to the ESP32, and the CP210x USB drivers to be able to enable the ESP32 in the Arduino IDE.
+The data for the application is stored in a MongoDB instance, either an online Atlas instance or a local run instance on the host machine.
+All of these need to be set up for the application to fully do the job.

 #### Installation